Robert D. Bell: Early life and education

 Robert D. Bell was born to Bobby and Jaynee Bell in Norman, Oklahoma on May 11, 1967, Raised in Norman, he graduated from Norman High School, then earned a Bachelor of Arts degree from the University of Oklahoma in 1989.
 He earned his Juris Doctor (J.D.) from the University of Tulsa College of Law in 1992.
 He earned an award in law school for distinguished service to the House of Delegates, in recognition of being elected to office all three years of school.
 Later, Bell also earned the LL.M. from the Duke University School of Law.

 Professional career

 Bell returned to Norman, where he spent 13 years in private law practice.
 During that time, he also served as municipal judge for the cities of Blanchard, Broken Arrow, Moore, Noble and Purcell.
-Bell has also served the University of Oklahoma College of Law since 1998.
+He has also served as an adjunct professor for the University of Oklahoma College of Law since 1998 and Oklahoma City University School of Law since 2021.

-Governor Henry appointed Judge Bell as judge of the Oklahoma Court of Civil Appeals in June, 2005.
-Retained in this office in the election of 2006, He was retained as judge in the election of November 6, 2012 with a favorable voter rating of 65.9 percent.
+Governor Brad Henry appointed Bell as a judge of the Oklahoma Court of Civil Appeals in June, 2005.
+He was retained in this office in the election of 2006.
+He was Chief Judge of the Oklahoma Court of Civil Appeals in 2011.
+He was retained as judge in the November 2012 election with a retain vote of 65.9 percent.
 He ran again for re-election in November 2018, and won retention with 61.9 percent of the vote.